-The Unsettled Science of Carbon Dioxide and Human Cognition
+The Human Brain Evolved When Carbon Dioxide Was Lower

 On top of all that, getting at the core question of human cognition is really challenging, said Gall, the Portland State professor.
 There isn’t exactly a single, reliable, cross-cultural, widely applicable metric of human cognition.
 That’s why some of the studies have used a “strategic management simulation,” a method usually deployed in business and medical schools; studies on specialists such as pilots have used more specific tools, such as flight simulators.
 It’s also nearly impossible to control the range of factors known to affect thinking, such as how much someone slept the night before.
 And most of the studies so far have been small, testing about 30 people at most.
 “It would be good to run at a size of hundreds or thousands of people,” he said.

-“The unfortunate conclusion,” Gall said, “is I think the science, so far, is unsettled for that direct role for CO₂” on human cognition.
+“The unfortunate conclusion,” Gall said, “is, I think the science so far is unsettled for that direct role for CO₂” on human cognition.
 “Until we pinpoint CO₂ itself as a causative agent, there’s a lot of ways that a changing atmosphere could impact indoor air quality.”

 Perhaps the most intriguing omission of the research is also the most ominous.
 Modern humans, as a species, are only about 300,000 years old, and the ambient CO₂ that we encountered for most of our evolutionary life—from the first breath of infants to the last rattle of a dying elder—was much lower than the ambient CO₂ today.
 I asked Gall: Has anyone looked to see if human cognition improves under lower carbon-dioxide levels?
 If you tested someone in a room that had only 250 parts per million of carbon dioxide—a level much closer to that of Earth’s atmosphere three centuries or three millennia ago—would their performance on tests improve?
 In other words, is it possible that human cognitive ability has already declined?
 Gall said he wasn’t aware of such an experiment.